 You’re the best landlord in the world when you rent to yourself.
 You don’t have to worry about breaking a lease or large rent increases.
 You don’t have to worry about disputes over damages or the security deposit.
 You can stay however long or however short.
 When you finally buy your ideal home, you either sell your transition home or keep it as a rental, whichever makes more sense at that time.

 Dropping the requirement to stay in the home for a long time opens up more choices.
 So:

 Old Rule: Buy only if you’ll stay in the home for a long time.

-New Rule: Consider buying a home of rental quality and treating it as renting to yourself.
+New Rule: Consider buying a home of rental quality and have the option to keep it as a rental.

 What to Do with the Money?

 If you end up renting or buying a rental that’s much less expensive than the home you really want, what should you do with the money from the sale of your previous home?